Yanis42/Cole/README.md

 - Delete an actor of the list
 - Button to change the actor file

+## How it works
+When the program initialises, it creates all the necessary widgets and then hides them (otherwise you can see them on the UI).
+Then, when we need to show the widgets, it hides the ones that are currently displayed, removes the row and shows the new widgets on a new row.

+Basically, it's like the way Blender works with PR #56, generating everything on initialisation and then showing/hiding as needed.

 ## Requirements
 - Python 3.7+ (done with 3.10, untested with previous versions but should work)
 - PyQt6